 Alternatives to this 10-day Philippines itinerary

-If you find this itinerary too hardcore for you or you’re perhaps looking for something different, here are several alternatives for a 10-day route in the Philippines:
+If this itinerary feels too intense for you or you’re perhaps looking for something different, here are several alternatives for a 10-day route in the Philippines:

 1. Skip Coron

-Cut Busuanga Island (Coron) and add one more day in Port Barton and in El Nido.
-If you feel you have 1 day to spare, you can use it to visit Nagtabon Beach in Puerto Princesa, visit the Underground River in Sabang with this tour or devote a day to Manila, which also offers interesting possibilities.
+Skip Busuanga Island (Coron) and add one more day to Port Barton and El Nido.
+If you feel you have one day to spare, you can use it to visit Nagtabon Beach in Puerto Princesa, visit the Underground River in Sabang with this tour or spend a day in Manila, which also offers interesting possibilities.

-Why do we remove Coron?
-Because, as we told you above, the landscapes of Coron and El Nido are similar, so keeping Port Barton makes your trip more diverse.
+Why skip Coron?
+Because, as we mentioned above, the landscapes of Coron and El Nido are similar, so keeping Port Barton makes your trip more diverse.

-2. Fit the expedition in between Coron and El Nido
+2. Add the expedition between Coron and El Nido

-Have you heard of the tours from Coron to El Nido (or vice versa)?
-These are journeys between the two destinations that take 3–4 days and let you discover paradises in between, sleeping in huts on uninhabited islands, which makes the experience very complete and turns it into a favorite part for many travelers.
+Have you heard of the expeditions from Coron to El Nido (or vice versa)?
+These are multi-day trips between the two destinations, usually lasting 3–4 days, and let you discover paradise-like islands along the way, sleeping in simple huts on remote islands, which makes the experience feel much more complete and turns it into a highlight for many travelers.

-The expeditions, however, don’t visit anything from the El Nido tours and from Coron only some stops of the Escapade Tour (not the Ultimate), so dropping Coron and El Nido and swapping them for the expedition isn’t the most advisable.
+The expeditions, however, don’t include any of the stops from the El Nido tours and only include some stops from Coron’s Escapade Tour (not the Ultimate), so skipping Coron and El Nido and replacing them with the expedition isn’t what we’d recommend.
 However, you could do something like this:

 • Day 1: transfer to Coron + Ultimate tour first thing (as soon as you arrive)